open-edge-insights/eii-messagebus/README.md

 In the case above, the example will create 5 publishers where the topic strings follow the pattern `pub-{0,N-1}` where `N` is the number of publishers specified through the CLI.
+Can replace this JSON config file with any other JSON config as mention in the table above.

 The behavior of how these topics are published depends on if the configuration is IPC or TCP (i.e. if `type` is set to `zmq_ipc` vs. `zmq_tcp` in the JSON configuration file).

-If IPC communication is being used, then each topic will be a different Unix socket file in the `socket_dir` directory specified in the configuration.
+If IPC communication is being used, then each topic will be a different Unix socket file in the `socket_dir` directory specified in the configuration, if default IPC config file `ipc_example_config.json` is used.
+If the IPC config file `ipc_example_config_multi_topics.json` is used then each topic is published over the socket file that is mentioned in the configuration file.
+For example, in the default file `ipc_example_config_multi_topics.json`, all topics publish & subscribe over the same socket file "multi-topics".
+However, we can have each topic or a set of topics publish/subscribe over a different socket file.

 If TCP communication is being used, then each message will be published over the `host` and `port` specified under the `zmq_tcp_publish` JSON object in the configuration.

 In order to subscribe to the topics published by this example, use the `subscriber.c` example.
-If you are using TCP, then you will need to specify the topic in your configuration.
+If you are using TCP or even IPC with multiple topics subscription, then you will need to specify the topic in your configuration.
 For example, your JSON configuration will need to contain the following to subscribe to the `pub-0` topic:

 ```json